acln0/ioctl/README.md

 ### License

-Package ioctl is distributed under the Apache v2.0 license, which can be found in the LICENSE file.
+Package ioctl is distributed under the ISC license.
+A copy of the license can be found in the LICENSE file.